chenhaoy1/EnemyUnknown-Battlegrounds/docs/final.md

 ```

 ### Action
 The agent has 6 actions now (left, right, forward, backward, attack, stop).
-The agent can run 4 different directions and even stop to escape from enemies.
+The agent can run 4 different directions and even stop to escape from enemies' attacks.
 To benefit from the environment, the agent can attack its prey(pigs) to increase its health points according to its rewards.

 <div align="center">